astronomer/airflow-guides/guides/airflow-databricks.md

 - The `DatabricksSubmitRunOperator` makes use of the Databricks [Runs Submit API Endpoint](https://docs.databricks.com/dev-tools/api/latest/jobs.html#runs-submit) and submits a new Spark job run to Databricks.
 - The `DatabricksRunNowOperator` makes use of the Databricks [Run Now API Endpoint](https://docs.databricks.com/dev-tools/api/latest/jobs.html#run-now) and runs an existing Spark job.

-The `DatabricksRunNowOperator` should be used when you have an existing job defined in your Databricks account that you want to trigger using Airflow.
-The `DatabricksSubmitRunOperator` does not require any existing infrastructure to be configured in Databricks; it will launch a new cluster that you define for the operator, and then run a provided Spark job before terminating the cluster upon completion.
+The `DatabricksRunNowOperator` should be used when you have an existing job defined in your Databricks workspace that you want to trigger using Airflow.
+The `DatabricksSubmitRunOperator` should be used if you want to manage the definition of your Databricks job and its cluster configuration within Airflow.
+Both operators allow you to run the job on a Databricks General Purpose cluster you have already created or on a separate Job Cluster that is created for the job and terminated upon the job’s completion.

 Both operators are thoroughly documented in the [provider code](https://github.com/apache/airflow/blob/master/airflow/providers/databricks/operators/databricks.py); we recommend reading through the doc strings on both operators to get familiar with them.